fastmcp-me/puppeteer-vision-mcp/README.md

    - Enable by setting `USE_SSE=true` in your `.env` file
    - Starts an HTTP server on the specified port (default: 3001)
    - Use when you need to connect to the tool over a network

+### Browser Visibility

+By default, the browser runs in headless mode (invisible).
+If you want to see what's happening during the scraping process:

+- Set `DISABLE_HEADLESS=true` in your `.env` file
+- This will show the browser window during scraping operations
+- Useful for debugging and understanding how the AI interacts with web pages

 ## Usage